-Rarely does such a cross section of leaders from government, business, community, education, media and the church gather in one place to express their thanks to God for the past and ask his blessing on the future.
-But once a year at the Parliamentary Breakfast we do providing a special moment to acknowledge one another, to connect with each another and to be encouraged by our presence.
+Rarely does such a cross section of leaders from government, business, community, education, media, and the church gather in one place to express their thanks to God for the past and ask His blessing on the future.
+So once a year at the Parliamentary Breakfast we provide a special time to acknowledge one another, to connect with each other, and to be encouraged together.

 Speakers with integrity

 Each year, a recognised public figure who has made a significant professional and leadership contribution is a guest speaker at the breakfast.
 By sharing something of the story of their lives, each speaker brings something unique of the impact of their upbringing, experience and faith has had on their life and leadership.

 Guest Speaker | Professor Patrick Parkinson